Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Discussion and Conclusions

 \paragraph{Blockchain Operations}

-The empirical evidence from the three types of shocks—policy, infrastructure, and technical—provides insights into the operational dynamics of blockchain consensus.
-In this context, we define blockchain operators as individuals or entities involved in the management of validators, either directly or indirectly, through activities like monitoring, coordination, or infrastructure development \citep{dunbar2023evaluating}.
-Our findings indicate that reliance on a limited number of infrastructure providers could expose blockchains to vulnerabilities, as evidenced by the prolonged impact on Bitcoin's decentralization following China's ban.
+Our findings indicate that reliance on a limited number of infrastructure providers could expose blockchains to vulnerabilities, as evidenced by the prolonged impact on Bitcoin's decentralization following China's ban \citep{dunbar2023evaluating}.
 This suggests that if resilience against regulatory changes is a priority, operators might consider diversifying their infrastructure across multiple jurisdictions.

-Similarly, the recovery dynamics observed in Bitcoin and Solana after the respective shocks point to the role of the consensus mechanism in determining a blockchain's resilience to external factors.
-Depending on the consensus mechanism in use, different operational strategies can be more or less effective in mitigating the impact of such shocks.
-For instance, operators of PoW blockchains might need to consider factors like hardware supply, while those managing PoS blockchains could focus on the geographic distribution of nodes.
-Monitoring efforts by organizations like the Solana Foundation indicate that ongoing scrutiny of decentralization metrics can provide valuable data for operational decision-making.\footnote{See the Solana Foundation's \href{https://solana.com/news/validator-health-report-march-2023}{March 2023 Report} and \href{https://nakaflow.io/}{nakaflow.io}.
+The recovery dynamics observed across shocks further point to the role of the consensus mechanism in determining resilience: operators of PoW blockchains must consider hardware supply and geographic concentration, while those managing PoS blockchains could focus on infrastructure provider diversification.\footnote{See the Solana Foundation's \href{https://solana.com/news/validator-health-report-march-2023}{March 2023 Report} and \href{https://nakaflow.io/}{nakaflow.io}.
 Accessed September 6, 2023.}

 \paragraph{Blockchain Policy}